ADHD Guide

 How to Start a Simple ADHD Budget Today

 Step 1: Pick one place to dump expenses.
 Not three apps.
 Not a notebook AND a spreadsheet.
-One place.
+One place — like a printed Money Dump page on your desk.

-Step 2: Log without categorizing.
+Step 2: Log without categorizing in the moment.
 Just write what you spent and how much.
-Don’t worry about sorting it — that’s the system’s job, not yours.
+Don’t worry about sorting it yet — drop it in a bucket later when you have a second.

 Step 3: Look at it once a week.
 Not daily (too much friction).
 Not monthly (too late to adjust).
 Weekly check-ins hit the sweet spot for ADHD brains — frequent enough to course-correct, infrequent enough to not feel like homework.